-- 9. An application by an approved regulator for the Board to approve the practising fee must be made in writing: - a. in the form set out in Annex 1 to the Guidance; and - b. attaching such evidence as is specified in that form. - 10.
+- An application by an approved regulator for the Board to approve the practising fee must - - a. be made in writing; - b. include the information specified in Annex A to the Guidance; and - c. attach such evidence and material as is specified in Annex A to the Guidance. - 10.
 Where the Board has received an application under Rule 9, it will notify the approved regulator in writing of the estimated time period in which a decision will be provided. - 11.
-The Board will notify the approved regulator of its decision in writing within the time period specified under Rule 10 unless: - a. the Board requires the approved regulator to re-submit the application in whole or in part; and/or - b. the Board is unable to provide a decision within this time period and notifies the approved regulator in writing. - 12.
+The Board will notify the approved regulator of its decision in writing within the time period specified under Rule 10 unless - a. the Board requires the approved regulator to re-submit the application in whole or in part; or - b. the Board is unable to provide a decision within this time period and notifies the approved regulator in writing. - 12.
+Where the Board requires the approved regulator to re-submit an application, the Board must set out reasons for doing so in writing. - 13.
 In considering an application made in accordance with Rule 9, the Board may consult any person it considers appropriate.
 In particular, the Board may consult the Consumer Panel about the impact of the fees on persons providing non-commercial legal services.